stevebus/unrealdemo/docs/adt-link-plugin-ue.md

 ### Connecting to ADT

 In order to leverage this plugin you will need to set up Azure resources as outlined [in this documentation](./deploy-azure-resources) and use the generated configuration file; at this time it is not plug-and-play with any existing ADT instance.
 If you need to customize the various Azure resources for your unique situation, the deployment source code is available on this repo.
+You are also responsible for managing your own device connections into IoT Hub.